Generalized periodicity theorems: Introduction

 \begin{prop} Let $\sK$ be a Grothendieck category and\/ $\sS\subset\sK$ be a class of finitely generated objects containing a set of generators of\/ $\sK$ and closed under extensions and kernels of epimorphisms.
 Then the class of objects\/ $\varinjlim\sS\subset\sK$ is closed under coproducts, direct limits, extensions, and kernels of epimorphisms. \end{prop}

 \begin{proof} By Lemma~\ref{kernel-closed-implies-FP-infinity}, all the objects in $\sS$ are finitely presentable, and in fact even strongly finitely presentable.
 As the class $\sS$ contains a set of generators for $\sK$, it follows that the category $\sK$ is locally finitely presentable.
 So Proposition~\ref{varinjlim-varinjlim-closed} is applicable, telling that the class $\varinjlim\sS$ is closed under coproducts and direct limits in~$\sK$.
 Furthermore, Proposition~\ref{FP2-varinjlim-extension-closed} tells that the class $\varinjlim\sS$ is closed under extensions.
-It remains to prove its closedness under kernels of epimorphisms.
+It remains to prove its closedness under kernels of epimorphisms (cf.~\cite[Proposition~9.16]{CCS} for a somewhat related but apparently different result).

 Let $C\rarrow D$ be an epimorphism in $\sK$ between two objects $C$, $D\in\varinjlim\sS$.
 Then there exists a direct system $(S_i)_{i\in I}$, indexed by a directed poset $I$, such that $S_i\in\sS$ for all $i\in I$ and $D=\varinjlim_{i\in I}S_i$.
 For every $i\in I$, consider the pullback diagram